 veryone has seen a TikTok video, even if you have never heard about the video-sharing and Karaoke app and don’t know what it is.
 In that sense, it’s a bit like GST – it doesn’t matter whether you understand it, and there is no way to escape it.
 And it has hit the online world like a tsunami.

 Remember that friend from college who posts Instagram videos, lip-syncing to famous Bollywood dialogues and songs?
 The ones where you watch and go “Why?”
 That is probably a TikTok video.
 If you’re wondering “Hang on, isn’t that Musical.ly?”, congratulations, you’re catching up.
-Musical.ly was acquired by the Chinese company ByteDance in November 2017 and they merged it with their app TikTok in August this year.
+Musical.ly was acquired by the Chinese company ByteDance in November 2017 and they merged it with their app TikTok in August 2018.
 TikTok has exploded worldwide and has more users than Reddit, Twitter, Skype, Snapchat, and LinkedIn.
 I don’t know what’s more surprising, that TikTok has gotten so popular so quickly, or that a Chinese product has lasted more than ten days.

 For the vanilla user, TikTok might just be an extension to Snapchat and Instagram.
 However, while “stories” disappear with time, on TikTok one can ensure that the embarrassment is etched into online history forever.
 People who dance showcase their dancing skills.
 People who are into fitness and health put up workout tips and videos.
 Fashion enthusiasts display new outfits everyday, and those who have nothing, upload pictures of food and their pets.

 But to classify TikTok as vanilla would not only be an understatement, it would also be wrong.
 For TikTok hosts everything from the simple, to the bizarre, to the extremely fucking weird.